Edugate/Documentation/rr3-admin/source/configfile.rst

   Also when **$config['Shibboleth']['enabled'] = TRUE** you will see "Federate login" button on login page.

-* nameids - array of allowed NameID in RR3
+* nameids - array of allowed NameID in JAGGER

  .. code:: php